by Chris Woodford. Last updated: January 6, 2017.

 - Cold air is drawn into the machine through an air intake.
 Often it's at the front of the machine to stop it getting dirty and dusty (as it would around the back).

-- A fan sucks the air in and blows it up toward a heating element.
+- A fan sucks the air in and pulls it toward a heating element.

 - The fan is powered by an electric motor (read more about how motors work).